polarbeargo/simple-vehicle-communication-project/README.md

 - `hal/` for hardware abstraction implementations
 - `include/` for interfaces and config
 - `src/` for application logic
+- `hardware_simulation/` for simulation code
+- `test/` for unit tests using Google Test framework

 ```
 project-root/
 │